-You may be asking yourself, should I buy silver coins or silver rounds?
-Unlike bars, coins and rounds can be easy to confuse, especially for a beginner.
-In this article I will discuss the simple yet important differences between coins and rounds.
+You may ask yourself, should I buy silver coins vs rounds?
+The difference between bars, coins, and rounds can be easily confusing, especially for a beginner.
+In this article, I will discuss the simple yet important differences between coins and rounds.

 Gold and Silver Coins

-Coin collecting is a favorite among investors and for a good reason.
-There are so many great gold and silver coin designs available from multiple well known mints.
+Coin collecting is a favorite among investors, and for a good reason.
+So many great gold and silver coin designs are available from multiple well-known mints.

-Gold and silver coins have legal tender and will always hold their face value.
-Some coins have a unique design each year making them great for collecting.
+Gold and silver coins have a legal tender and will always hold their face value.
+Some coins have a unique design each year, making them great for collecting.
 They usually cost more than the spot price due to this.

-Typical sizes of coins are 1 oz., ½ oz., ¼ oz., and 1/10 oz. (with some exceptions).
+Typical coin sizes are one oz., ½ oz., ¼ oz., and 1/10 oz. (with some exceptions).
 The dimensions can vary from one design to another, so you only stack coins of the same design.

 Benefits of Coins